-Students who are feeling ill must report to the office.
-Parents/guardians will be contacted and the student may be allowed to go home with their approval.
+Students experiencing symptoms of COVID 19 must stay home.
+If a student tests positive for COVID 19, parents must inform the school immediately.
+Students who become ill at school must report to the office.
+Parents/guardians will be contacted and the student will be sent home.
 School personnel are not allowed to dispense medication (e.g., aspirin).
 If a long term illness or injury occurs, please contact a Vice-Principal as early as possible.